LGBTI

 Legislation and policy

-Following is a summary of international and federal legislation that relates to the protection and rights of the LGBTI community.
+Following is a summary of international and federal legislation that relates to the protection and rights of the LGBTQIA+ community.

-Australian states and territories also have various legislation and policies that support LBGTI health.
-Refer to your state or territory government website for legislation and policies that support LGBTI health.
+Australian states and territories also have various legislation and policies that support LBGTQIA+ health.
+Refer to your state or territory government website for legislation and policies that support LGBTQIA+ health.

 Federal legislation